Popniten/2dv610-assignment-2-pe22gq-oe222ca/2dv610-system-test.md

 Test-id: REQ4.1

 ### Description
 The web server application should be released under GPL-2.0 for _SDC_.
-Control that the license of the abandonded server source code allows for this license.
+Control that the license of the abandoned server source code allows for this license.

 ### Test steps